After a decade as a journalist, Jennifer Branton is on the path to finding a balance between career and writing.

 With versions in both Spanish and English, Don Gato, or in English Don Cat, is the song about a tragic kitty who lived a rather poor life.
 Don Gato was a cat that was sitting around reading a letter from his beloved lady cat, only to become so excited he fell off the roof and broke his knee along with many other body parts that would keep the poor kitty down.

-While the story of an injured cat doesn't make one think child friendly, Don Gato is another great song that works well in rounds for choir, and teaches parts of the body when it names of poor Don Gato's injuries.
+While the story of an injured cat doesn't make one think "child-friendly," Don Gato is another great song that works well in rounds for choir and teaches parts of the body when it names poor Don Gato's injuries.

-Again a subject the many wouldn't think fits so well as a kids song when its theme comes to abandoning and trying to harm a cat that keeps coming back to a begrudging owner, The Cat Came Back is a song about a small yellow cat that just can't stay away from the man that hates it with a passion and goes about destructive ways to end the cat through cartoon-like violence.
+This son once again takes up a subject that many wouldn't think fits so well as a kids' song.
+With lyrics ranging from abandoning to trying to harm a cat that keeps coming back to a begrudging owner, The Cat Came Back is a song about a small yellow cat that just can't stay away from the man that hates it with a passion and goes about destructive ways to end the cat through cartoon-like violence.

 The idea that the cat will be the ultimate victor of this standoff with the man is what makes the song so appealing.